bbmokhtari/django-translations/docs/reference/utils.rst

       Iterable: False
       Model: <class 'sample.models.Continent'>

-   To get the details of an empty list:
+   To get the iteration and type details of an entity (an empty list):

    .. testcode:: _get_entity_details